 USyd Entry Requirements for International Applicants

-International Applicants wanting to pursue their Doctor of Medicine course from the University of Sydney must have a bachelor’s degree of at least 3 years full-time equivalence of study at an accredited educational institution.
-The applicants must have completed the degree after the 1st January 2024 to be considered eligible for entry into the medical course in 2025.
+International applicants wanting to pursue their Doctor of Medicine course from the University of Sydney must have a bachelor's degree of at least 3 years full-time equivalence of study at an accredited educational institution.
+Applicants must have completed the degree after 1st January 2025 to be considered eligible for entry into the medical course in 2027.

-NOTE: Each section of the GAMSAT will be used to rank the applicants.
-Neither overall GAMSAT score nor average GAMSAT score will be taken into consideration during the assessment of applicants for the University of Sydney MD course.
+NOTE: Each section of the GAMSAT will be used to rank applicants.
+Neither the overall GAMSAT score nor the average GAMSAT score will be taken into consideration during the assessment of applicants for the University of Sydney MD course.

 USyd Indigenous Applicants Entry Requirements